+Sorcery is forbidden in the Bible.
 Sorcery is the use of magic, witchcraft, wizardry, enchantment, spells, incantation, thaumaturgy, divination, and contacting the spirits of the dead.
 The Bible clearly forbids all these activities and anything related to them.
 These activities rely on supernatural power that is not from God.
 Satan is the source of this power and he can change himself into an angel of light to deceive those that use these practices (2 Corinthians 11:14).

 Although the heathen nations like ancient Egypt (Exodus 7:11; Isaiah 19:3) and Babylon (Jeremiah 27:9; Daniel 2:2) practiced sorcery, God clearly warned His children in Israel against adopting these practices.